Turn on utilities.

 ---|---|

-Understanding the legal framework is crucial before increasing rent.
-In 2019, 78% of renters experienced rent hikes, with an average increase of $196 per month [2].
+Understanding your local legal framework is crucial before increasing rent.
+Research shows that in 2019, 78% of renters experienced rent increases, with an average increase of $196 per month.

-Rent regulations differ across the country.
-For instance, California has strict rent control laws that cap annual increases, while Texas imposes no statewide restrictions [1].
+Rent regulations differ dramatically across the country.
+For instance, California has strict rent control laws that cap annual increases, while Texas imposes no statewide restrictions.

 "When it comes to how much a landlord can raise rent, anything flies.
 There are no rules, and it's totally at their discretion." - Robert Pellegrini